 Setting up a CampusWeb site with Dreamweaver

 Departmental and Group websites are hosted on the CampusWeb server.
 Each share has a test and production capability built-in that enables you to prepare things for the web and be able to view them securely before uploading to the production site.
+First Connect to CampusWeb then proceed with the instructions below.

 Go to Site, New Site (or Site, Manage Sites to edit an existing Site) from the Dreamweaver menu.